Revocable Living Trust Lawyers in Anoka

-How the Living Trust Works
+How a Living Trust Works

 A living trust is simply one that a person establishes while they are still alive.
 They are also called inter-vivos trusts.
 Inter-vivos is Latin for “while alive” or “between the living.”
 They can be either revocable or irrevocable.

 The advantages of trusts in your estate planning portfolio are numerous.
-One is they allow you to transfer your property to the trust but still have access to it.
+One is that they allow you to transfer your property to the trust but still have access to it.
 The advantage of revocable inter-vivos trusts is they can also be changed, amended, or revoked while you are alive and have decision-making capacity.

-Many people use a revocable inter-vivos trust rather than a will because they allow them to use and control their assets but determine how assets will be distributed after their death.
+Many people use a revocable inter-vivos trust rather than a will because they allow them to use and control their assets and determine how assets will be distributed after their death.
 When compared to a will, a revocable living trust provides additional benefits during life and upon death.

 Trusts give you privacy.
 Whereas a will requires probate, a revocable inter-vivos trust is a private agreement that is enforced without the inconvenience and expense of probate.
-Any assets properly funded into the revocable living trust will stay out of probate saving your family a significant amount of time and money following your death.
+Any assets properly funded into the revocable living trust will stay out of probate, saving your family a significant amount of time and money following your death.

 How a Revocable Living Trust is Created